opensaucebaus/cpanel-tools/14.Moodle_Upgrader_Ui/README.txt

     Create a directory inside your Moodle web root (e.g., public_html/upgrader).

-    Place the index.php script inside that new directory.
+    Place the upgrader.php script inside that new directory.

     Security: It is highly recommended to protect this directory (e.g., with an .htaccess file) or to delete it after the upgrade is complete.